Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 (Image credit: Apple)

-The iPhone 16 Pro Max starts at $1,199 for 256GB of storage and 8GB of RAM.
-In fact, all iPhone 16 models are confirmed to have 8GB of RAM in order to be able to run Apple Intelligence features.
-This might seem like a joke in the Android world, but it’s actually a big deal in iPhone land and it’s the first time we’re seeing the entire lineup with the same amount of RAM.
-It’s not an upgrade for the 16 Pro Max though, since the 15 Pro Max also had 8GB RAM.
+The iPhone 16 Pro Max costs $1,199 for 256GB of storage and 8GB of RAM.
+All iPhone 16 models are confirmed to have 8GB of RAM to run Apple Intelligence features.
+This might seem like a joke in the Android world, but it’s actually a big deal in iPhone land, and it’s the first time we’re seeing the entire lineup with the same amount of RAM.
+It’s not an upgrade for the 16 Pro Max, though, since the 15 Pro Max also had 8GB RAM.

-There are four colors on offer – Desert Titanium, Natural Titanium, White Titanium, and Black Titanium.
+Four colors are available – Desert Titanium, Natural Titanium, White Titanium, and Black Titanium.
 Internal storage can go up to 1TB, which costs $1,599.
-It’s fairly expensive, but the 9 Pro XL is no different.
+It’s relatively expensive, but the 9 Pro XL is no different.
 Google’s offering starts a little lower at $1,099, but this is for 128GB of storage.
-You’d ideally want at least 256GB which will set you back $1,199, same as the iPhone.
+Ideally, You’d want at least 256GB, which will set you back $1,199, like the iPhone.
 There’s 512GB and 1TB options too (only in the Obsidian color) for $1,549.
-All variants come with 16GB of RAM, which is what we’d expect for a top-tier Android phone.
+All variants come with 16GB of RAM, which we’d expect for a top-tier Android phone.
 The Pixel comes in four colors — Porcelain, Rose Quartz, Hazel, and Obsidian.

 Capture Control button on the iPhone 16 Pro